hypriot/blog/content/post/talk_ict_2016_international_conference_telecommunications.md

 This "Expansion to Small" was the theme of the ICT 2016, which made HCL a perfect fit to the conference's agenda.

-HCL is about clustering – and also about the IoT
+HCL is about Cloud Computing – and also about the IoT
 --------------------------------------------
-HCL also serves a second purpose: It can be used as a cheap learning platform to play with clustering.
+HCL also serves a second purpose: It can be used as a cheap learning platform to play with clustering or cloud computing.
 The minimal hardware configuration requires three Raspberry Pis plus accessoires, which is affordable for everyone to get their hands on a real, physical cluster.
-We've already seen lecturers, students and pupils getting started on the HCL with different topics related to clustering, e.g. playing with micro services or distributed databases.
+We've already seen lecturers, students and pupils getting started on the HCL with different topics related to cloud computing, e.g. playing with micro services or distributed databases.
 A set of ready-to-go use cases can be found [here](https://github.com/hypriot/rpi-cluster-lab-demos).

 Even though the HCL is intended to be used as a tool to learn, its containing concepts are applicable for promising IoT software solutions.
 Comparing IoT's general requirements for hard- and software that I identified in my bachelor thesis ([details here](https://medium.com/@mathiasrenner/docker-container-virtualization-and-the-internet-of-things-bachelor-thesis-a6bc783b81fa#.f09czsq2e)) against the functionalities of HCL reveals that HCL's feature set is almost complete:

 ![IoT-requirements](/images/ict-2016-greece/iot-requirements.png)

 This checklist shows that HCL (software) e.g. on Raspberry Pis (hardware) implements many concepts required in the IoT.
-So everyone who is both keen on touching the IoT and learning about clustering can thereby kill two birds with one stone.
+So everyone who is both keen on touching the IoT and learning about cloud computing can thereby kill two birds with one stone.

 Sharing HCL use cases
 -------------
 For the ones of you who like to think in practical, real world terms, see the following photo as a use case of a HCL-like software that implements the missing features.
 Each wind turbine hosts a multitude of sensors, which are organized in clusters...

 ![IoT-requirements](/images/ict-2016-greece/wind.jpg)